-Visit the first man made ice cave in Iceland and learn more about the magical Icelandic glaciers at the Glaciers and Ice Cave Exhibition, the first exhibition of the new Perlan Museum.
+Visit the first man made ice cave in Iceland and learn more about the magical glaciers at the Glaciers and Ice Cave Exhibition, the first exhibition of the new Perlan Museum.

 If you have time to spare in Reykjavik a visit to the Glaciers and Ice Cave Exhibition at Perlan – Wonders of Iceland Museum is the perfect addition to your holiday.